DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 The purpose of a calibration-image (:numref:`fig_14` (a,b,c)) is to provide reference-points (:numref:`fig_14` (d)) which can be extracted from the image using some image processing techniques.
 As shown in :numref:`fig_14`, there are a few calibration-images can be used in practice.
-A dot-pattern image (:numref:`fig_14` (a)) is the easiest one to process because one just needs to segment the dots and calculate the center-of-mass of each dot.
+A dot-pattern image (:numref:`fig_14` (a)) is the easiest one to process because we just need to segment the dots and calculate the center-of-mass of each dot.
 For a line-pattern image (:numref:`fig_14` (b)), a line-detection technique is needed.
-Points on the detected lines or the crossing points between these lines can be used as the reference-points.
+Points on the detected lines or the crossing points between these lines can be used as reference-points.
 For a chessboard image (:numref:`fig_14` (c)), one can employ some corner-detection techniques or apply a gradient filter to the image and use a line-detection technique.

 .. figure:: figs/methods/fig3.jpg
     :name: fig_14
-  :figwidth: 90 %
+    :figwidth: 80 %
     :align: center
     :figclass: align-center

     (a) Dot-pattern image. (b) Line-pattern image. (c) Chessboard image. (d) Extracted reference-points from the image (a),(b), and (c).

 In practice, acquired calibration images do not always look nice as shown in :numref:`fig_14`.
 Some are very challenging to get reference-points.
 The following sub-sections present